Suffolk Centre Of Mission

 Suffolk Centre of Mission is a Diocese-wide hub for Evangelism and Pioneering.
 It works in partnership with and in support of both parish churches and fresh expressions of church.
 The Centre of Mission offers training; seeks to invite others to join in mission and evangelism in a variety of ways and provides hands-on pioneering.

 “The Suffolk Centre of Mission is not a physical building, instead it aims to be at the centre of people – bringing people together and encouraging people to understand and share their faith story.
-Through this, we will enable all groups to grow – whether a parish church community, PCC, Lightwave group, youth project, a Fresh Expression or even as an individual person.” – Gail Southgate, Suffolk Centre of Mission Lead Evangelist
+Through this, we will enable all groups to grow – whether a parish church community, PCC, Lightwave group, youth project, a Fresh Expression or even as an individual person.” – Gail Southgate

-Gail is supported by James Hawksworth, Pioneer Evangelist in Southwest Ipswich.
-James is pioneering a youth community which meets on Friday evenings.
-He is developing partnerships with local churches, schools and colleges.
+James is pioneering a youth community which meets regularly and he is developing partnerships with local churches, schools and colleges.
 James’ work and passion is rooted in the development of missional youth church using the MYCN model.
-James is currently working in collaboration with a local primary school and local 6th form college building relationship and offering pastoral care.
+James is currently working in collaboration with local primary schools and local 6th form college building relationship and offering pastoral care.
 James is keen to share his experience and support others.
 He shares in hosting Centre of Mission Envoy Communities.

 Young people already know about social action, probably a lot more than the church does because we focus a lot on what we believe, rather than necessarily what we do, whereas they would say social action is more important than anything else.